 Following of the endorsement of the Member States, UNESCO’s International Geoscience and Geoparks Programme (IGGP) is implemented through two co-operative ventures with the International Union of Geological Sciences (IUGS) and the Global Geoparks Network.
 IGCP and UGGp Councils coordinate their work through a shared UNESCO Secretariat and joint coordination meetings of their respective bureau which convene as necessary.
 The chairpersons of the two respective Councils co-chair the IGGP.

 The International Geoscience Programme (IGCP), since 1972, has harnessed the intellectual capacity of a worldwide network of geoscientists to lay the foundation for our planet’s future, focusing on responsible and environmental resource extraction, natural hazard resiliency and preparedness, and adaptability in the era of a changing climate.

 UNESCO Global Geoparks (UGGp) are laboratories for sustainable development which promote the recognition and management of Earth heritage, and the sustainability of local communities.
-As of July 2020, there are 161 UNESCO Global Geoparks within 44 Member States, covering a total area of 325,179 km².
+There are 177 UNESCO Global Geoparks within 46 Member States, covering a total area of 370,662 km².

 How UNESCO contributes to society by supporting Earth Sciences